 The landslides at the PH010 site were triggered by river erosion along the base of a river valley slope that has been subject to historic landslide movement.
 The slide movements are occurring in high plastic clay deposits.
 The landslide at Site 2 is more extensive and mobile than at Site 1, extending all the way up to and through the highway embankment.
-To date the movements at Site 2 have been dealt with by milling the pavement at the flanks of the slide and adding asphalt patches and small earth fills to smooth out dips in the road surface and the adjacent ditch.
+To date the movements at Site 2 have been dealt with by milling the pavement at the flanks of the slide and adding asphalt patches in the road surface and small earth fills to smooth out dips in the adjacent ditch.
 However, the additional weight of these fills and the ongoing river erosion at the toe of the slope keeps the landslide in motion.
 The movement at Site 1 has been slower and so far, the landslide has not retrogressed into the highway at that location.

 Inclinometer SI08-4 located between Sites 1 and 2 at Site 4 (damaged prior to 2020 readings) was indicating ongoing movements (latest ~8 mm/yr) at 7 to 9 m depth.
-Patching of the dip and cracks on the pavement in 2015, a more defined slide crack about 50 m long with a dip on the east side of it was observed in 2016, and visual observations indicating general crack widening, distortion, and on-going sealing in the last few years, suggests a larger slide is developing and moving towards the river.
-Based on the SI08-4 rate plot, the average rates of movement before and after the fall of 2016, were about 3 mm/year and 6 mm/year respectively, which suggests a slowly accelerating rate of movement from 2016 to 2020.
+Patching of the dip and cracks on the pavement in 2015, a more defined slide crack about 50 m long with a dip on the east side of it was observed in 2016, and past visual observations indicating general crack widening, distortion, and on-going sealing in the last few years, suggests a larger slide is developing and moving towards the river.